 Online privacy is a burning issue among Internet users these days.
 It wasn’t much of a concern until people realized that big-name companies and websites track user activities, not only to show targeted ads, but also for putting together a detailed profile of the user including their interests, age, location, spending habits, and more.
 Ever since people found out how this works, online privacy is a major concern.
 Online tracking isn’t just limited to these websites or companies.
-Several government and security agencies also track user activities.
+Several governments and security agencies also track user activities.
 Your Internet service provider also is at liberty to share your online activities with third parties.
 This makes it the need of the hour to protect your online activities against privacy threats.

 How to Stay Anonymous While Surfing the Web?